vinay-554/Object-Tracking-Using-Python-from-Video/README.md

 # Real-Time Object Detection Using Caffe

-This project demonstrates real-time object detection using a pre-trained Caffe model.
+This project demonstrates real-time object detection using a pre-trained Caffe(Convolutional Architecture for Fast Feature Embedding) model.
 The system captures video from a webcam, processes each frame to detect objects, and displays the results with bounding boxes and labels.

 ## Table of Contents
 - [Introduction](#introduction)